 Hilton Honors American Express Card

-Welcome Offer Earn 100,000 Hilton Honors Bonus Points with the Hilton Honors American Express Card after you spend $2,000 in purchases on the Card within your first 6 months of Card Membership.
-Offer ends 1/14/2026.
+Limited-Time Offer Earn 70,000 Bonus Points plus a Free Night Reward after you spend $2,000 in purchases on the Card in the first 6 months of Card Membership.
+Offer Ends 4/15/2026.

 The Hilton Honors American Express Card is a rewarding option if you only spend a few nights with Hilton each year, with no annual fee.
 It offers 7X Hilton Honors Bonus Points on purchases at hotels and resorts within the Hilton portfolio.
 Cardholders also earn 5X points at U.S. restaurants, U.S. supermarkets, and U.S. gas stations, and 3X points on all other eligible purchases.
 A major perk is the complimentary Hilton Honors™ Silver status, which provides a 20% bonus on all Base Points earned during stays, accelerating the journey to free nights.
 Enrollment required for select American Express benefits.